Exact Recovery of Community Detection in dependent Gaussian Mixture Models: Full Technical Statements and Exact Recovery with Unknown Community Sizes

 \subsection{Necessary and Sufficient Conditions for the Exact Recovery of MLE}

-The main results of the paper is about the necessary and sufficient conditions for the exact recovery of MLE.
+The main results of the paper are related to the necessary and sufficient conditions for the exact recovery of MLE.
 Before stating these conditions, we first introduce a few definitions.
 Definition \ref{df23} describes the sample space for community assignment mappings in which we implement the MLE.
-Instead of running the MLE among all the possible community assignment mappings, we make a natural regularity assumption requiring that the number of vertices in each community is at least $cn$ for $c\in(0,1)$.
+Instead of running the MLE among all possible community assignment mappings, we make a natural regularity assumption requiring that the number of vertices in each community is at least $cn$ for $c\in(0,1)$.

 \begin{definition} For each real number $c\in(0,1)$, let